MeanderingNinja/Set-Up-a-Service-on-Ubuntu/README.md

 - `RequiredBy=`: This directive is very similar to the `WantedBy=` directive, but instead specifies a required dependency that will cause the activation to fail if not met.
 #### Unit-Specific Section Directives (The [Service] Section)
 Sandwiched between the previous two sections, you will likely find unit type-specific sections.
 I'll only list The [Service] Section here.
 The [Service] section is used to provide configuration that is only applicable for services.
 - `Type=`: One of the basic things that should be specified within the [Service] section.
 This categorizes services by their process and daemonizing behavior.
-This is important because it tells systemd how to correctly manage the servie and find out its state.
+This is important because it tells systemd how to correctly manage the servie and find out its state. `simple` is the default if the `Type=` and `Busname=` directives are not set, but the `ExecStart=` is set.
+The directives that actually defined how to manage our services:
+- `ExecStart=`: This specifies the full path and the arguments of the command to be executed to start the process.
+This may only be specified once (except for “oneshot” services).
+If the path to the command is preceded by a dash “-” character, non-zero exit statuses will be accepted without marking the unit activation as failed.
+- `Restart=`: This indicates the circumstances under which systemd will attempt to automatically restart the service.
+This can be set to values like “always”, “on-success”, “on-failure”, “on-abnormal”, “on-abort”, or “on-watchdog”.
+These will trigger a restart according to the way that the service was stopped.
+- RestartSec=: If automatically restarting the service is enabled, this specifies the amount of time to wait before attempting to restart the service.
+- TimeoutSec=: This configures the amount of time that systemd will wait when stopping or stopping the service before marking it as failed or forcefully killing it.
+You can set separate timeouts with TimeoutStartSec= and TimeoutStopSec= as well.